milador/RaspberryPi-Joystick/XACGamepad/README.md

 <img align="center" src="./Images/Pi400_XAC_Setup_Diagram.png" width="50%" height="50%" alt="raspberry pi 400 XAC setup assembly"/>
 </p>

-  1. Connect the (USB C Male to USB A Male) cable to the (USB C Female) port of RaspberryPi 400.
+  1. Connect the (USB C Male to USB C Female Data and Power Splitter) cable to the (USB C Female) port of RaspberryPi 400.

-  2. Connect the other end of (USB C Male to USB A Male) cable to (USB A Female to Dual USB Male Extra Power Data Y Extension) Cable.
+  2. Connect the (USB C Male to USB A Male) cable to the (USB C Female) data port of (USB C Male to USB C Female Data and Power Splitter) cable.

   3. Insert the flashed micro SD card with the latest version of Raspbian OS into micro SD card slot.

   4. Connect a mice and keyboard via (USB A Female) ports on RaspberryPi 400.
 This step is required to install the necessary code and make Rpi act as a virtual joystick device.
 You can also use SSH and skip this step.

   5. Connect your raspberry pi to a monitor through HDMI cable.
 You can also use SSH and skip this step.

-  6. Connect power supply to (USB A Male) power port of (Power Data Y Extension) Cable.
+  6. Connect power supply to the (USB C Female) power port of (USB C Data and Power Splitter) cable.

   7. Perform the software setup.

-  8. Connect RaspberryPi 400 to your XAC via (USB A Male) data port of (Power Data Y Extension) Cable.
+  8. Connect the other end of (USB C Male to USB A Male) cable to one of the (USB A Female) ports of XAC.
+This will connect your XAC to the RaspberryPi 400.

-  9. Connect XAC to your XBOX or Computer
+  9. Connect XAC to your XBOX or Computer via (USB C Male to USB A Male) cable.

 Note: Make sure the USB cable is connected to XAC running the codes or you may get 108 error.